Sarsina: Main sights

-The city contains remains of several ancient buildings, one of which probably was the public baths.
+The city contains the remains of the Roman forum and several ancient buildings, one of which probably was the public baths.
 Furthermore, remains of temples and fortifications have been found, as well as a number of urns, pillars, bronze objects, etc.

-The Sarsina cathedral was probably constructed around the years 1000-08, has been chosen as its official year of construction, so that there were festivities in 2008.

-Ennio Morricone on 25 August 2008 conducted his newest composition Vuoto d'anima piena, a work for vocals, an orchestra of 40 and a choir of 60 persons, in the cathedral-basilica for the first time.
-The text is based on texts by the Persian mystic Rumi.
+Romanesque Sarsina cathedral dating back to around the year 1000.

 The adjacent Sanctuary of San Vicinio (Saint Vicinius) is a place of veneration.

+Via Cesio Sabino is the main street of the old town, with some houses made of marble.

+The archaeological museum holds remains from the Roman era.

 Economy

 Besides agriculture and cattle breeding, the principal employments of the population are the sulphur and manganese industries.
 There are some charcoal deposits and sulphur springs.